oldbit-com/Beep/README.md

 - [Linux](#Linux)

 ### MacOS
 Audio playback is implemented using [AudioToolbox.framework](https://developer.apple.com/documentation/audiotoolbox).
-The framework is available on MacOS by default.
+The framework is available on macOS by default.

 ### Windows
 Audio playback is implemented using [WASAPI](https://docs.microsoft.com/en-us/windows/win32/coreaudio/wasapi).
 The framework is available on Windows by default.